 • Youtube

-Since fiscal year 27 (2015), Arts Council Tokyo has been implementing the "Social Support through Arts and Culture" program to support artistic activities in which people from various social environments can participate together and demonstrate their creativity while respecting each other's individuality, as well as activities that address various social issues by utilizing the characteristics of arts and culture and the abilities of artists.
+Since FY2015, Arts Council Tokyo has been implementing a program called "Social Grant" that subsidizes artistic activities in which people from various social environments can participate together and demonstrate their creativity while respecting each other's individuality, as well as activities that take advantage of the characteristics of art and culture and the abilities of artists to tackle various social issues.

-Here you will find videos and reports of debriefing sessions by organizations that have completed their subsidized activities.
+Here, we will deliver activity report videos and activity report reports by organizations that have completed subsidized activities.

 Part 5: "Song, Language, and Body: Possibilities of Creating Places for Diverse People to Meet" (Part 2) Monten